Network Device Vendor Management in rConfig V8

 Section titled “Integration Points”API Access

-Section titled “API Access”Vendor data is accessible via the rConfig V8 API, enabling integration with external systems:
+Section titled “API Access”Vendor data is accessible via the rConfig V8 API, enabling integration with external systems.
+Requests are authenticated with an apitoken header rather than a Bearer token.

 Retrieving Vendors: